-8.3.1 DOT&PF will retain project files, and files pertaining to the discharge of its responsibilities under this MOU, in accordance with the DOT&PF Statewide Design and Engineering Services Division, State of Alaska Records Retention and Disposition Schedule, which meets or exceeds requirements established in FHWA Records Disposition Manual (Field Offices) Chapter 4, FHWA Order No. 1324.1 B, issued July 29, 2013 or in accordance with any subsequent order that supersedes or replaces Order No. 1324.1 B.In accordance with DOT&PF Records Retention and Disposition Schedule 25-539.2, records will be retained for six (6) fiscal years after the completion of the project, reporting requirement or other applicable activity.
+8.3.1 DOT&PF will retain project files, and files pertaining to the discharge of its responsibilities under this MOU, in accordance with the DOT&PF Statewide Design and Engineering Services Division, State of Alaska Records Retention and Disposition Schedule, provided that those requirements meet or exceed requirements established in 2 CFR 200.334, the FHWA Records Disposition Manual (Field Offices) Chapter 4, FHWA Order No. 1324.1B, Issued July 29, 2013, or any successor or additional orders, policy documents, or formal guidance issued by FHWA related to records retention.
+In accordance with DOT&PF Records Retention and Disposition Schedule 25-539.2, records will be retained for six (6) fiscal years after the completion of the project, reporting requirement or other applicable activity.
 Capital project files of historical significance (NEPA decision documents including CE, EA and EIS) will be retained permanently.